 This course covers the basic mechanical skills needed by a technician.
 Skills covered include the use and care of hand tools and small power tools, drilling, tapping, removal of broken bolts, studs, and helicoil insertion.
-Other topics include lubricants, bearings, seals, and gaskets.
+Basic measuring tools and techniques are also covered.
+Other topics include type and use of fasteners, lubricants and adhesives used in repair, and assembly of automated machines.

-628-110 CNC/CAM Programming 3.00
+CNC/CAM Programming

 This course is a study of computer assisted programming for computer numerical control (CNC) machine tools.
 The student will use a microcomputer CAD/CAM system for program creation, editing, and verification.
-It is recommended that studnets have bsic computer skills before enrolling in this course.
+It is recommended that studnets have basic computer skills before enrolling in this course.

-628-111 Computer Assisted Programming/ Robotics and FMS 3.00
+Computer Assisted Programming/ Robotics and FMS